Takatū logo

 These hours are made up with ‘value-add’ materials and resources chosen by our team of kaiako to help you and your continued learning.

-Online Programme Introduction (attendance or viewing the recording is required)
+Online Programme Introduction (viewing the recording is required)

 Weekend Kura Reo

-(to meet requirements you must attend at least 9/12 sessions in total across the 3 kura reo in your rohe)
+(to meet requirements you must attend at least 12/15 sessions in total across the 3 kura reo)

 There are two timing options: 5pm - 7pm and 7pm - 9pm.